SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 following the colon (``:``) of each case label.
 Use a single ``break`` statement if you don't intend to execute any code in the body of a matched case.

 The values of expressions your code can branch on are very flexible.
-For instance, in addition to the values of scalar types, such as integers and characters, your code can branch on the values of any type, including floating-point numbers, strings, tuples, instances of custom classes, and optionals.
+For example, in addition to the values of scalar types, such as integers and characters, your code can branch on the values of any type, including floating-point numbers, strings, tuples, instances of custom classes, and optionals.